Complete Beginner's Guide

 The most commonly used commands in BlockShell AD — at a glance.

-Command When to use it
+Command / Action When to use it

 New-ADUserNew employee starting — create their account